Optimal Seeding and Self-Reproduction from a Mathematical Point of View: Introduction

-\textbf{Introduction.}
+\section{Introduction}

-Recent research for space exploration, such as \cite{Fo}, considers creating robot colonies on extraterrestrial planets for mining and manufacturing.
-However, sending such colonies through space is expensive \cite{W-L}, so it would be efficient to transport just one colony capable of self-replication.
-Once such a colony is designed, a further effort should be made to identify its optimal seeds, where a seed is a subset of the colony capable of manufacturing the whole colony.
+Recent research for space exploration, such as \cite{Fo}, \cite{Met}, and \cite{MMMM} considers creating robot colonies on extraterrestrial objects for mining and manufacturing.
+However, sending such colonies through space is expensive \cite{W-L}, and one way to reduce the cost is to transport only one colony capable of self-replication.

+The study of self-replicating systems was initiated by John von Neumann, who discussed cellular automata capable of building other cellular automata in \cite{von New}.
+The foundations of the automata theory were discussed by Claude Shannon in \cite{Shannon}.
+The theory of self-replicating systems proved to be a fruitful ground for research for many years.
+A detailed review of this field with many additional references is contained in \cite{Owens}, \cite{M-K3}, and \cite{F-M}.
+Pierre Kabamba introduced generation theory in \cite{kabamba} to analyze self-replicating systems.

+In this paper, which originates from \cite{Gi1}, I develop a new, much simpler, version of generation theory, which still captures all the details necessary for studying self-replication.

+Once a robot colony which is capable of self-replicating is designed, a further effort must be made to identify its optimal seeds.
+A seed is a subset of the colony capable of manufacturing the whole colony.
 The optimization parameters might include the number of robots, the mass of robots, the cost of building robots on an extraterrestrial planet versus shipping them there, the time needed to manufacture robots at the destination, etc. Menezes and Kabamba gave a background and several algorithms for determining optimal seeds for some special cases of such colonies in \cite{M-K1}, \cite{M-K2}, and \cite{M-K3}.
 They also gave a lengthy discussion of the merits of the problem and an extensive reference list in \cite{M-K3}.

-In this paper, which originated in \cite{Gi}, we provide an alternative definition of a generation system, show how this definition simplifies and allows one to solve the problem of finding optimal seeds for a finite self-replicating system, and exhibit a connection between self-replication and fixed-point theory.
+In this paper, the new version of the generation theory, developed by the author, is used to arrive at a remarkably simple new solution to the optimal seeding problem.